Visit360/docs/Specfications_eng.md

 * Have access to the history console and be able to reduce it and scroll.
 * Ability to delete history through a button
 * Find yourself on the Minimap with a color change for example
-* To move to the Minimap by selecting points of interest.
+* To move through the scenes the Minimap by selecting points of interest.

 ### Edition Mode
-* Import panoramas (360 images)
+* Select Polytech panoramas to Edit
 * Add hotspots for each panorama
      - Door: allows navigation from one panorma to another
      - Information pop-up: displays static information
-* Edit a MiniMap:
-    - Import a plan
+* Edit the MiniMap based on the floor plan :
     - Add points of interest
     - Associate panoramas